-Before being discharged, you will be given specific information about each drug you will be taking at home.
-For general information about the different drugs, see the section about anti-rejection drugs beginning on page 17 or visit www.lhsc.on.ca/Patients_Families_Visitors/MOTP/Pharmacy/index.htm.
+You must take your prescribed anti-rejection medication, which will suppress your immune system and prevent your body from attacking and rejecting your new kidney.
+There are several anti-rejection medications.
+Usually, patients are prescribed a combination of drugs.
+After your transplant, you will be given specific information about your medications.
+For general information about the various immunosuppressive drugs, see the section, Anti-rejection drugs, beginning on page 17 or visit our transplant website at www.lhsc.on.ca/Patients Families Visitors/MOTP/Pharmacy/index.htm.

 The use of alternative therapies, such as herbal remedies, is not recommended.
-These products can affect how well your anti-rejection medications work.
+Interactions with your prescribed medication can affect how well the anti-rejection drugs will work.
+You want to maintain your drug levels as consistently as possible, without becoming too high (with side effects) or too low (with possible rejection).